bw-sleeptracker/back-end/README.md

 #### DELETE
 * Requires user to be logged in
 * Requires a valid sleep log id for endpoint :id
-* Returns a status code of 204 if  successful
+* Returns a status code of 204 if sleep log deleted successfully